News & Articles

 Final Policy, Payment, and Quality Provisions Changes to the Medicare Physician Fee Schedule for Calendar Year 2021

-CY 2021 PFS Ratesetting and Conversion Factor CMS is finalizing a series of standard technical proposals involving practice expense, including the implementation of the third year of the market-based supply and equipment pricing update, and standard rate-setting...October 5, 2020 – Portal for Reporting How Relief Money Was Spent Opens Jan.
+CY 2021 PFS Ratesetting and Conversion Factor CMS is finalizing a series of standard technical proposals involving practice expense, including the implementation of the third year of the market-based supply and equipment pricing update, and standard rate-setting refinements to update premium data involving malpractice expense and geographic practice cost indices (GPCIs).
+With the budget neutrality adjustment, as required by law, to account for changes in RVUs including significant increases for E/M visit codes, the final CY 2021 PFS conversion factor is $32.41, a decrease of $3.68 from the CY 2020 PFS conversion factor of $36.09.
+The PFS conversion factor reflects the statutory update of 0.00 percent and the adjustment necessary to account for changes in relative value units and expenditures that would result from finalized policies....October 5, 2020 – Portal for Reporting How Relief Money Was Spent Opens Jan.
 15 — With a Change

 The bill would give providers one year after the Medicare Accelerated and Advance Payment Program loan was issued before recoupment would begin, an extension from 120 days under current law.
-The recoupment rate would also be lowered from its current 100% level to 25%...2020 Annual Business Meeting
+The recoupment rate would also be lowered from its current 100% level to 25% for the first 11 months of repayment, and 50% for the six months afterward.
+Providers would have 29 months after payments to pay back the funds in full before interest would begin to accrue.
+The interest rate would be lowered from the current rate of 9.6% to 4%.
+Click here to view the bill.
+To view the section by section click...2020 Annual Business Meeting

 Private Practice During the Pandemic: Lessons Learned